Insider Trading vs. Congress Trading: What's the Difference?

 Which Signal Is "Stronger"?

-Neither is inherently better — they answer different questions.
-Form 4 data is faster and company-specific; congress data is slower but can hint at sector-wide policy exposure ahead of legislation or regulation.
+Neither is inherently better - they answer different questions.
+Form 4 data is faster and company-specific.
+Congress data is slower but can hint at sector-wide policy exposure ahead of legislation or regulation, which a single-company insider trade never can.

 Why Track Both Together

-Reading them side by side — an insider buy alongside relevant congressional activity in the same sector — often tells a fuller story than either alone.
+Reading them side by side, an insider buy alongside relevant congressional activity in the same sector, often tells a fuller story than either alone.
+It's the difference between hearing one witness and hearing two who agree.

 FAQ